Chumzy99/food-recipe-management-app/README.md

 ## Problem Description:

 Your task is to build a food recipe management app.
-This app will help it's users to management food recipes.
+This app will help it's users to manage food recipes.

 Your recipe data structure looks like the following: